zrkhadija/Spotify-Music-Recommendation-System/README.md

 This project implements an advanced music recommendation system using the Spotify dataset.
 The system combines audio feature analysis with semantic embeddings from song titles and artists to provide personalized, content-based recommendations.
 It’s designed to demonstrate expertise in data preprocessing, feature engineering, machine learning, and natural language processing with LLMs.

+## The system demonstrates expertise in:

+>Data preprocessing and feature engineering

+>Machine learning for recommendation systems

+>Natural language processing with LLMs

+> Data visualization for interpretation